 A deer’s weight will change after a hunter does field dressing.
 Field dressing is a necessary procedure when you hunt deer or any other kind of wild animal.

-One of the first processes involved in field dressing is taking out the animal’s vital organs as promptly as possible.
+One of the first processes involved in field dressing a deer is taking out the animal’s vital organs as promptly as possible.
 This is crucially important, as if you don’t do this quickly enough, the deer’s meat may become exposed to bacteria and spoil.
 When this happens, the meat is dangerous and must never be eaten.

 While we’ve provided information on the average weight of deer organs, there will be some variation from deer to deer.
 When trying to figure out how much your deer will weigh after you’ve field dressed it and removed the organ weight, knowing the weight averages for organs and other parts of the body will help you estimate the amount of meat you can expect to harvest from the animal.